AFM-SPM/TopoStats/docs/installation.md

 suggested nomenclature for branches is your GitHub username followed by a slash, then the issue number and a short description, e.g. `ns-rse/90-refactor-topostats`.

-Should you want to use high-speed AFM files (extension ".asd") with TopoStats, this currently requires a extra dependancy to install.
-If you *are not* on an M1/M2 Mac, you can install the library `libasd` via `pip install .[libasd]`.
-If you *are* on an M1/M2 Mac, you will need to clone the `libasd` repository, `pip install cmake`, and run `pip install .` in the libasd repository.
-More info can be found on the [libasd gitHub page](https://github.com/ToruNiina/libasd)

 ## Tests

 One of the major changes in the refactoring is the introduction of unit tests.
 These require certain packages to be